 Brands can also extend customer service into the Messenger app.
 In this use case, the buyer experience is very seamless, as all the details of their transaction appear in the same conversation thread.

-In an article for the Harvard Business Review, Gans recounted an interaction he has with a customer service bot from Rogers -- a broadband Internet service provider in Canada, owned by Rogers Communications.
-Gans noted that because of Messenger's historical record keeping, he didn't have to restate his problem when a new service representative took over his issue.
+In an article for the Harvard Business Review, Gans recounted an interaction he had with a customer service bot from Rogers — a broadband Internet service provider in Canada.
+Gans noted that because of Facebook Messenger's historical record keeping, he didn't have to restate his problem when a new service representative took over his issue.
 There was also no need to re-enter account numbers when a different service agent picked up his conversation.
-On top of the ease of the interaction, Gans noted that the conversation felt personable and friendly, which can make a big impact on the overall customer experience.
+On top of that, Gans also noted that the conversation felt personable and friendly, which can make a big impact on the overall customer experience.

-Messenger users will be able to summon content on demand via theMessenger app.
+Facebook Messenger users will be able to summon content on demand via the Messenger app.
 This will be yet another channel content creators can utilize to connect with their readers.
-But the platform is ad free so content distributors will have to consider how to monetize their bot integrations, if at all.
+But, the platform is ad free so content distributors will have to consider how to monetize their bot integrations, if at all.

 Specialized Search and Services